MerlinR/Hexital/README.md

 [![Unit Tests - Dev](https://github.com/MerlinR/Hexital/actions/workflows/unit_test.yaml/badge.svg?branch=development)](https://github.com/MerlinR/Hexital/actions/workflows/unit_test.yaml)

 # `Alpha Development`❗
 Note: Extremely early stages and likely change drastically, including core functionality and methods.
-Specifically until a basis for Patterns and Multi time TA are designed.

 # Hexital
 `Hexital` is a Python library implementing financial indicators for technical analysis.
 The distinctive feature of the library is its incremental computation of indicators which is designed to fit real-time applications or applications with iterative input in general.